google-research/t5x/docs/usage/gin.md

 libraries, it is used to configure runs of the `train`, `eval`, and `infer` scripts.
-This usage is a bit different (and more limited) than how gin is typically applied, so this primer should be useful even for those who may be familiar with gin from other libaries (e.g., T5 or Mesh TensorFlow).
+This usage is a bit different (and more limited) than how gin is typically applied, so this primer should be useful even for those who may be familiar with gin from other libraries (e.g., T5 or Mesh TensorFlow).

 Nevertheless, you may still find it helpful to refer to the [gin documentation](https://github.com/google/gin-config/blob/main/README.md) for more background.